-Karolina is a third year BSc Finance student from Poland.
-Her favourite thing about City and Cass is its multicultural environment.
+Karolina is a 3rd year BSc Finance student from Poland.
+Her favourite thing about City is its cultural diversity, which has broadened her horizons.

 What made you apply to City?

 I really wanted to study in the centre of London as it is the heart of the European financial world.
 One friend recommended Cass Business School to me so I checked the course offer.
 He also told me a lot about learning facilities, Students’ Union and active societies, sport clubs, careers service and working opportunities.
 After doing some additional online research, I felt Cass would have been a good choice.
 The course outline was very detailed so I knew what to expect from the very beginning.
 I really liked the fact that in my second and third year I can choose among some elective modules as it makes the course more personal and tailored to my own interests.

 What were the most important resources for you in helping you to make a decision?

 I found the website very useful: it is well organised and provides details about courses along with information about student life, accommodation, London and extracurricular facilities.
 I also read a lot about available scholarships that later have made my financial situation easier.